RHyde67/CATaCoMB-Climate-Model-Ensemble/README.md

-# CATaCoMB Climate Model Ensemble

-Repository for CATaCoMB Climate Model Ensemble demo software after publication.
+Repository for CATaCoMB Climate Model Ensemble demo software for the paper "Cluster-based ensemble means for climate model intercomparison".